CPenglab/svgbit/doc/source/quick_start/index.rst

     dataset = sb.normalizers.logcpm_normailzer(dataset)

 Feel free for choosing gene filters and data normalizers.
 Other filters and normalizers are also provided.
-Visit our `API references`_ for further detail.
+Visit our `API reference`_ for further detail.